madnuttah/unbound-docker/README.md

 | --------- | ------------------------ |
 | `5335`    | Listening Port (TCP/UDP) |

-### Standard usage
+### Standard Usage

 The best way to get started is using [docker-compose](https://docs.docker.com/compose/).
 I have provided a Pi-hole/Unbound/Watchtower [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/examples/docker-compose.yaml) sample which I'm using in slightly modified form that makes use of a MACVLAN network which **must** be adapted to your network environment and to suit your needs for development or production use. **Especially all entries in angle brackets (<>) needs your very attention**!

 *I prefer using a [MACVLAN](https://docs.docker.com/network/macvlan/) network configuration instead of a bridged or rather unsafe host network, but other network configurations will run as well.*

-Anyway, you can also run this container with the following command:
+Anyway, you can also spin up this container with the following command:

 ```console
 docker run --name madnuttah-unbound -d \